 3. Innovations in cold storage and dehydration to drive supply chain integration in fresh produce

 One challenge which fresh produce supply chains have faced forever is the lack of end-to-end cold chains, which are necessary to maintain shelf life and reduce wastage.
-Innovations by startups using new modular designs, phase changing materials and batteries, etc. to reduce operational to maintain temperature and humidity, can change the scenario sooner than we expect.
+Innovations by startups using new modular designs, phase changing materials and batteries, etc. to reduce operational cost to maintain temperature and humidity, can change the scenario sooner than we expect.
 Ecozen, Tessol, Inficold, New Leaf Dynamics and Tan90 Innovations are some of the startups to watch out for in this space.

 Like cold chains, dehydration of fresh produce is another way to improve shelf life.
 We have seen the application of dehydration at scale, in categories such as onion, ginger, garlic.
-Dehydrated foods not only increase shelf life but also ensure round-the-year availability, reduce logistics cost, help retain nutrition value and hedge against volatility.
+Dehydrated foods not only increase shelf life but also ensure round-the-year availability, reduce logistics cost, help retain nutrition value and hedge against price volatility.
 The opportunity lies in making dehydration technology more energy-efficient and affordable.
 Solar dehydration by S4S Technologies is one such example which has offered a viable substitute to conventional thermal and air drying.

 Innovations is cold chain and dehydration along with image-processing driven sorting, grading, packing will play a huge role in reducing post-harvest wastage (guess-estimated at $20-25 billion in India).
 This is a potential area for more efforts for product development, aptly suited for investment from deeptech focused funds.